Aquatic Invertebrates

 Base of the food chain

-Aquatic invertebrates play an important part in maintaining the biodiversity of the area, perhaps most importantly as the biomass at the bottom of the food chain.
-For example, frogs lay masses of eggs, “frogspawn” which hatches into many thousands of tadpoles.
-If all those tadpoles grew up into frogs, we soon would not be able to move without stepping on a frog.
+Aquatic invertebrates play their part in maintaining the biodiversity of the area, mostly as nutrition within the food chain.
+For example, frogs lay masses of eggs, “frogspawn”, which become many thousands of tadpoles.
+If all those tadpoles grew into frogs, we would not be able to move without stepping on a frog.
 Most of them end up as food for a larger creature.
-Without the large numbers of frogs that inhabit the Avalon Marshes, we would not see the superb populations of herons, egrets and bitterns that inhabit this area and delight visitors.
-If the frogs did not have thousands of aquatic invertebrates such as mosquitoes and flies to feed on, they would not survive, therefore neither would the creatures that feed on the frogs.
+Without the large numbers of frogs that inhabit the Avalon Marshes, we would not see the superb populations of herons, egrets, and bitterns that inhabit this area and delight visitors.
+If the frogs did not have thousands of aquatic invertebrates, such as mosquitoes and flies, to feed on, they would not survive, nor would the creatures that feed on the frogs.
 It is a similar situation with mosquito and fly larvae that spend their early stage underwater.
-They largely end up as food for fish, dragonfly, damselfly and predatory aquatic beetle juvenile stages.
+They largely end up as food for fish, dragonfly, damselfly, and predatory aquatic beetle juvenile stages.

 Dragonfly and damselfly nymphs

-The dragonfly and damselfly nymphs that emerge as adults in April/May in their hundreds of thousands, form an important source of food for the migratory falcon, the Hobby.
-These birds spend the winter in Africa, arriving back in the UK in early May.
+Dragonfly and damselfly nymphs emerge as adults in April/May in their hundreds of thousands.
+They form an important source of food for the migratory falcon, the Hobby.
+These birds spend the winter in Africa, returning to the UK in early May.
 After such a long migration, they need a feed before starting to nest and so spend most of May feeding on dragonfly and damselfly adults.
-They then find a crow’s nest that is no longer in use, as the crows have fledged by that time, and they raise their family in that before starting the long migration back to Africa for the winter.
-Places such as the Avalon Marshes, with such a concentration of dragonflies and damselflies are an important stop off for large numbers of Hobby during May.
+They then find a crow’s nest that is no longer in use, as the crows have fledged by that time.
+They raise their family there before starting the long migration back to Africa for the winter.
+Places such as the Avalon Marshes, with many dragonflies and damselflies, are an important stopover for large numbers of Hobby.

 Aquatic molluscs